pyMultiVideo/docs/docs/user-guide/troubleshooting.md

-## GUI can't be opened

-To open the GUI you must run the `pyMultiVideo_GUI.pyw`.
-Furthermore the python files must be opened using the python virtual environment that has been setup using the installation scripts.
-This means activating the conda environment created using `miniconda`, then using this verison of python to run the `pyMultiVideo_GUI.pyw`.

-To do this manually:

-1. Run `conda env list` to show the list of conda environments
-2. You should see a list of the conda python enviroments, including one called `C:\Program Files\miniconda3\envs\pyMultiCam_env`
-3. Run `conda activate C:\Program Files\miniconda3\envs\pyMultiCam_env` to activate this conda environment.
-4. Run `python path/to/code/pyMultiVideo_GUI.pyw` to open the python application.

-### My GUI is not showing up even though there is one installed on the machine
+# Troubleshooting

+If you are having trouble with starting or using the application, please post on pyMultiVideo's [Issues](https://github.com/pymultivideo/code/issues) page, if the problem that you are having isn't addressed here.

+### GPU not encoding video despite the machine having a graphics card

 - This means that python is not able detect the nvidia card.
 Which is likely to due to an driver issue to do with the GPU.
 - Ensure that the GPU device is properly being detected by the windows machine by installing the correct driver.
-  The following code is being used to detect the presence of a GPU.
+- The following code is being used to detect the presence of a GPU.
 If this code is not running correctly, the GPU will not be detected.
 ```python
 subprocess.check_output("nvidia-smi")
 ```

-### I want to double click `pyMutliVideo_GUI.pyw` and open the GUI without using terminal

-In the `code/` directory, there is a file called `LAUNCH_GUI.bat` that contains a script that can be doubled clicked and will launch a terminal application in which pyMultiVideo will launch.

 ### `conda` hasnt been added to path